 He is a Distinguished University Professor of Medicine, and Executive Director of the Population Health Research Institute, McMaster University and Chief Scientist, Hamilton Health Sciences.

 Sumathy Rangarajan has been Program Director, Global Health, since 2016, preceded by many years’ service at PHRI in other roles.
 She oversees the PURE study team, as well as the INVICTUS rheumatic AF treatment trial, the CANPWR pediatric weight management registry, and others.

 She holds both a Bachelor of Science Degree and a Master of Science degree from Pune University in India.

 Amy Krol has been employed by the Population Health Research Institute over the last 19 years where she has worked on a number of large, international, industry-sponsored trails.
 For the past six years, she has focused her efforts on coordinating site management for the INVICTUS study, an investigator-initiated rheumatic AF trial & registry.

 She holds a Bachelor of Science Degree (Honours Biology) from Wilfrid Laurier University and a Clinical Research Associate Certificate from McMaster University.

-Divya Pattath has been with the global health research team at PHRI since 2013, and has experience with managing and coordinating large, international clinical trials and registries.
-She holds a Masters Degree in Industrial Biotechnology and Enterprise from University of Bath, UK and a Bachelors Degree in Science from Christ University, Bangalore, India.
+Divya Pattath has been with the Global Health team at PHRI since 2013, and has experience with managing large, international investigator-initiated clinical trials, observational studies and registries.

 Back To Top